What to Know

-Salas ran back upstairs and tried to enter the second-floor bedroom where his grandson was sleeping, but the door was locked.
+Salas ran back upstairs and tried to enter a second-floor bedroom where his grandson was sleeping, but the door was locked.
 He banged on the door until he was able to wake him and closed the door behind him, the report says.

-Brekelmans awoke and called 911 about 2:30 a.m., the lawsuit filed by her family says.
+Brekelmans awoke and called 911 at about 2:30 a.m., the lawsuit filed by her family says.
 Firefighters arrived less than four minutes later, the fire department’s incident report says, but she and McLoughlin could not be saved.

 Investigators determined the fire started accidentally.
 In the wreckage of the Salas’ living room on the first floor, where the blaze was determined to have started, officials found an electrical plug with a damaged prong, an ungrounded two-prong extension cord and an oil-filled space heater, the investigation report says.

 A month after the fire, DCRA fined Salas and his son $6,000 because they failed to obtain a license to rent rooms or apartments, which would have included proof of an inspection, the regulatory department said.